-Sarah, our Optometrist, will make your childs eye test fun and interesting, we have lots of special tests just for kids and we will ensure they are seeing well, their eyes are healthy, their eye muscles are working properly and that their colour and 3D vision is normal for their age, in essence that their visual development is progressing normally.
+Our Optometrist will make your childs eye test fun and interesting, we have lots of special tests just for kids and we will ensure they are seeing well, their eyes are healthy, their eye muscles are working properly and that their colour and 3D vision is normal for their age, in essence that their visual development is progressing normally.

 Every child should have regular eye tests, stable, clear & comfortable vision is essential for your child to reach their academic potential.

-Enhanced vision assessments & orthoptic vision therapy for children
+Enhanced vision assessments

-Some children are predisposed to poor of eye muscle coordination and control.
+Some children are predisposed to poor eye muscle coordination and control.
 The enhanced vision assessment investigates the strength, coordination and accuracy of accommodation and convergence, muscle balance, fusional reserves (challenging and measuring the eye muscles reserve strength) visual stress and eye dominance.

 Coloured Overlays and ReadEz tints

-Irlen syndrome is often associated with dyslexia.
+Visual stress (Irlen) syndrome is often associated with dyslexia.